Thanksgiving Dinner For Two

 Since we’ve been married there have been a few Thanksgiving dinners hosted at our place, with my parents, brothers and sister and niece and nephew, but more often than not, we have been on our own for Thanksgiving.

-And to be honest, most years we didn’t do anything special to celebrate it, other dinner than have dinner or lunch out with friends.
+And to be honest, most years we didn’t do anything special to celebrate it.

 But this year, we decided our little family of two (plus feline) felt like making our own celebration.
 For the first time ever we cooked ourselves a turkey!
 Well, I should say Nick cooked the turkey but you know what I mean.
 We set our own festive table so to speak.